uwescience/DSSG2022_heating_loads/methods.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/img/mse.png" width="700">
 We are yet to explore a wide range of models, but will have the opportunity to do so as we gain access to a more comprehensive heating loads database from the [Alaska Housing Finance Corporation](https://www.ahfc.us/), due to be made public this year.

-## Data Challenges
-+ Sparse or inaccurate data in the Arctic
-+ Google Earth Engine big data exports